 Effective communication is a key factor in any CPA-client relationship, and when you work to stay informed and in control, you are safeguarding your firm.
 In the end, disengaging is simply good practice management, and knowing how to do it skillfully and professionally will help you grow your practice and avoid liability.

-Suzanne M. Holl, CPA, is vice president of loss prevention services with CAMICO (www.camico.com).
+Suzanne M. Holl, CPA, is senior vice president of loss prevention services with CAMICO (www.camico.com).
 With more than 18 years of experience in accounting, she provides CAMICO policyholders with information on a wide variety of loss prevention and accounting issues.

 Engagement letters help to improve CPA-client communications by allowing you to document the engagement effectively and help protect yourself from future litigation.
 This template pack contains 12 FREE sample letters on topics such as client creditworthiness, tax services, bookkeeping, disengagement and much more.
 Download your sample letters today!